gtchiudi/ct-scheduling/README.md

 Windows
 Download the installer from the official Python website and get the lastest installer for Python 3.x for Windows.
 Run the installer and verify the version.

 The server for this application requires Django.
 Consider installing in a python virtual environment.

-Once a venv is created and activated, run
+Once a virtual environment is created and activated, run
 $ python3 -m pip install Django

+To install python packages, run:
+$ pip install -r /ct-scheduling/server/requirements.txt

 To activate the server, run
 $ cd server